asharsha30-1996/LLM_SMART_ASSISTANCE/README.md

 3. Then the particular application will be opened on streamlit.
 4. If you are planning to run this project, ensure installing all packages as specified in requirements.txt.
-5. Streamlit is not supported in the lates 3.12.0 and anything less than this version no problem.
+5. Streamlit is not supported in the latest python version 3.12.0 and anything less than this version encountered no problem.
-6. I used FAISS instead of ChromaDB as I could not install successfully in older versions of Pyhton <12.0.
+6. I used FAISS instead of ChromaDB as I could not install successfully in older versions of Python <12.0.

 Please share feedback for further improbvement and this is my first time learning of this RAG and Langchain use cases.